Crisis and Uncertainty

 Adrian Moore’s series on philosophical thought on infinity finds him mired in a near meltdown in mathematics.

-In a world of paradoxes, we meet the nun who cannot decide whether to pray for herself.
+In a world of paradoxes, we meet the nun who can't decide whether to pray for herself.
 Her dilemma is beautifully explained by Marcus Giaquinto, Emeritus Professor of Philosophy at UCL, in conversation with Adrian.
-And we find out how an associated paradox, first posed by one of the giants of twentieth century philosophy, Bertrand Russell, devastated the career of another German mathematician and philosopher.
+And we find out how an associated paradox, first posed by one of the giants of 20th century philosophy, Bertrand Russell, devastated the career of another German mathematician and philosopher.